austin-2018/damage-assessment-bot/docs/LocalDevSetup.md

 If the debugger is not needed, running the app from the command line can be somewhat faster.
 For this, `cd` into the 'api' folder and run `npm run start:dev`.

+**Note:** The api's development server does not automatically react to source code changes, unlike the web UI server.
+If code is changed, you must stop the server, rebuild the code, and then start the server again.

 ## Running the web app

+Building and running the web UI project is as simple as `cd`'ing into the 'web' folder and running `npm run dev`.
+This will build the project, start the server, and open up the landing page in your default browser.
+Unlike the 'api' project, it is not necessary to stop the development server when making source code changes.
+The web dev server will automatically detect changes to files in 'web/src', rebuild, and update the live web page to use the updated code (without even refreshing the web page - application state is preserved!).

 ## Testing with Facebook app